jordy33/vnc-jetson/README.md

 Select: Only when someone is connected

 ```
-Connect the Nano directly with HDMI and do the following:

 In search panel.
 Type ‘startup applications’ into the search box that appears at the top of the screen.
 Click add and put:
 ```